Gabbumaay/Optimal_Path_finding_by_A-star_Algorithm/README.md

 -> It is made using a custom heuiristic.
 Real time data had been taken in the input file and the distances are computed using Haversine Formula.

+_You can find more in this book_: https://people.engr.tamu.edu/guni/csce421/files/AI_Russell_Norvig.pdf

 * _Input file had been generated using Google Maps API._